TomConlin/Semantic_Exchange_Format/README.md

 [collection, container, list, array, series ,sequence, set, bag, ... ]
 and
 [class, record, map, dictionary, associative array, ... ]
-which through their use in practice may unintentionaly imply either more or less than I intend at the moment.
+which through their use in practice may unintentionally imply either more or less than I intend at the moment.

-What is important is an outer construct loosly associating inner constructs containing tight associations.
+What is important is an outer construct loosely associating inner constructs containing tight associations.

-A tree of four levles is relativly short, computationaly not too expensive and they look nice, they are shrubs.
+A tree of four levels is relatively short, computationally not too expensive and they look nice, they are shrubs.

 ## On Graph Meaning